copdips/copdips.github.io/_posts/2022/2022-09-15-adding-data-files-to-python-package-with-setup-py.md

 ## setup.py vs pyproject.toml

 `pyproject.toml` is the new Python project metadata specification standard since [PEP 621](https://peps.python.org/pep-0621/).
 As per [PEP 517](https://www.python.org/dev/peps/pep-0517/), and as per one of the comments of this [StackOverflow thread](https://stackoverflow.com/a/62983901/5095636), in some rare cases, we might have a chicken and egg problem when using `setup.py` if it needs to import something from the package it's building.
 The only thing that `pyproject.toml` cannot achieve for the moment is the installation in [editable mode](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode), where we must use `setup.py`.
-Another advantage of `setup.py` is that we can compute some variables dynamically during the build as it's a Python file.
+Another advantage of `setup.py` is that we can compute some variables dynamically during the build time as it's a Python file.

 Nevertheless, `setup.py` is still a widely used solid tool to build Python package.
 This post will discuss how to add data files (non Python files) to a Python wheel package built by `setup.py`, the source distribution files (sdist .tar.gz files, .zip for Windows) are not covered by this post.